 - If you are planning to visit Prague Castle on your own and other sights in Prague as well, consider buying a Prague Discount Card for substantial savings.
 Ask our driver or visit our website for more info.

 - Dining or even lunch at Prague Castle can be very nice but surely very expensive too.

-- Avoid huge crowds of tourists visiting castle during peak times, mostly from 9:30 til 12:30.
-Free access area in St. Vitus Cathedral is among the most crowded part of the castle complex.
+- Avoid huge crowds of tourists visiting the castle during peak times, mostly from 9:30 until 12:30.
+The free access area in St. Vitus Cathedral is among the most crowded part of the castle complex.

 - Bear in mind that the majority of groups stick to the free of charge zones.
 However, If you are not curious about entering the sights interiors, why not consider a nighttime or late afternoon visit-the castle.

 The ceremonial Changing of the Guard, including a fanfare and the flag ceremony, is held daily at 12.00 in the first courtyard.
 The Changing by the Castle gates is held on the hour from 7.00 to 20.00 in the summer season and from 7.00 to 18.00 in the winter season.

 Is it Possible to Visit the State Rooms?